mu-arch/ComfyMods/LetMePlay/README.md

 # Inventory
   * Fixes interaction with non-player items (GoblinSpear, etc) in player inventory and chests.
-    * These items will have the `YagluthThing` icon and the prefab name.
+    * These items will have the `grey hammer` icon and the prefab name.
     * These items will have a special description and this mod as the crafter name.

 # Build